iwayvietnam/zimbra-multi-tenancy/modules/zimbra_tenancy/README.txt

 INSTALLATION
 ____________

-Add this module to the modules folder, enable it and configure to meet your needs.
+Add this module to the modules folder (sites/all/modules), enable it and configure to meet your needs.

 AUTHOR
 ------